-I’m grateful for how the Magic Wand Plus’ neck isn’t too flexible, because I like to use a lot of pressure this way.
+I’m grateful for how the Magic Wand Plus’ neck isn’t too flexible, because I like to use a lot of pressure.
 The slightly soft top of the silicone head is still gentle against my clit and vulva.
-But there’s still nothing gentle about the vibes past the first two settings: speed 3 is knock-my-socks-off strong, and speed 4 is usually too much for me; it is definitely on the buzzy side.
+But there’s nothing gentle about the vibes past the first two settings: speed 3 is knock-my-socks-off strong, and speed 4 is usually too much for me; it is definitely on the buzzy side.
 Luckily, the up-and-down control buttons let me turn down the Magic Wand Plus quickly—or let me alternate easily between speeds 2 and 3, a technique that my vulva now lives for.

 Throughout my solo sessions with the Magic Wand Plus, the cord hasn’t bothered me because I plug it into an extension cord, to get all the length I need.
 Six feet—the total cord length—seems like a lot in theory, but when your outlet is behind your bed headboard, or to the side of your nightstand, or across the room, the length can feel restricting.
 One might say that the cord limits creative play possibilities.
 If you’re looking to use it during partnered sex, you may want to invest in a long extension cord for the Magic Wand Plus—or else just go for the cordless Magic Wand Rechargeable.